Accessibility: being able to utilize products, services, amenities, and environments regardless of level of mobility or ability.

 Social enterprise: revenue-generating businesses or organizations that also aim to achieve social, environmental, or community goals.

-Social environment: refers to the social context in which people live or participate.
+Social Environment: refers to the social context in which people live or participate.
 This includes social groups we belong to, neighbourhoods we live in, and our workplaces.

 Social inequalities: refers to the unequal social distribution of income, wealth, status, and power.